Cadasta/cadasta-docs/en/06-geoodkcollect.md

 If you've recording a point or line, choose polyline.
 If you've recording an area and created a closed shape, choose polygon.

-Finally, you'll be brought to a confirmation screen where you can view your geotrace.
+Finally, you'll be brought to a confirmation screen where you can view your GeoTrace.

 ![](/assets/geo-odk-geotrace-5-confirmation.png)

-Note that GeoODK calls a geotrace a parcel regardless of what kind of location it is.
+_Note that GeoODK calls a geotrace a parcel regardless of what kind of location it is._

 #### GeoShape {#geoshape}